LunaBiswas/ViewPortAnnotations/README.md

 # ViewPortAnnotations
 Filter in annotataions within a view port.

+**Comparison process for MongoDB and RTree approaches**

+1. Execute steps 1 and 2 from below approach "** Query from MongoDB using selective query on compound index **"

+2. Download code from https://github.com/viralpandey/nuclei-detection-py-api, and execute steps 1,2,5,6 from readme file.

+3. Modify line 115 in filterJSONComparison.py to specify number of times comparison to be done.

+4. Run comparison by following command in terminal

+        python3 filterJSONComparison.py

 ** Query from MongoDB using selective query on compound index **